 However, as the as the economy improves and the war on talent intensifies, these initiatives are becoming an even bigger priority and firms are turning to their marketing agencies for help.
 We’re always excited to work on these collaborations between HR and marketing to bring more sophisticated marketing strategies to the recruitment of key talent, and to refine the employer brand at every stage of the candidate journey.

-Stay tuned for our next two posts that will evaluate trends in the areas of digital and web marketing.
-And, if you’re wondering which marketing trends your B2B business should pursue this year, or if you’re just looking for a new perspective to guide your existing program, take advantage of our free marketing consultation.
+If you’re wondering which marketing trends your B2B business should pursue this year, or if you’re just looking for a new perspective to guide your existing program, take advantage of our free marketing consultation.

 Kate serves as the day-to-day contact for clients, guiding projects in branding, marketing, public relations, social media and content marketing to meet and exceed client expectations.